Kassites: History

 Documentation of the Kassite period depends heavily on the scattered and disarticulated tablets from Nippur, where thousands of tablets and fragments have been excavated.
 They include administrative and legal texts, letters, seal inscriptions, private votive inscriptions, and even a literary text (usually identified as a fragment of a historical epic).
-Unfortunately, many of those tablets have not yet been published, including hundreds held in the Ottoman Museum in Istanbul.
+Many of those tablets have not yet been published, including hundreds held in the Ottoman Museum in Istanbul.

 About 100 Kassite tablets were found at Dur-Kurigalzu.
 A few inscribed building materials of Kurigalzu I were found at Kish.
 Several tablets dated to the reign of Agum III were found at the Dilmun site of Qal'at al-Bahrain.
 In total, about 12,000 Kassite period documents have been recovered, of which only around 10% have been published.
 There are also a number of building inscriptions, all but one written in Sumerian unlike the Akkadian typically used by the Kassites.
 A number of seals have also been found.
-Kudurrus, stone stele used to record land grants and related documents provide another source for Kassite history.
+Kudurrus, stone stele used to record land grants and related documents, provide another source for Kassite history.
 This practice continued for several centuries after the end of the Kassite Dynasty.
 Often situated on the surface, many were found early and made their way to museums around the world.

 The ancient city of Nippur was a major focus for the Kassites.
 Early on, refurbishments were conducted of the various religious and administrative buildings, the first of these datable to Kurigalzu I. Major construction occurred under Kadashman-Enlil, Kudur-Enlil, and Shagarakti-Shuriash, with lesser levels of repair work under Adad-shuma-usur and Meli-Shipak.
 Other important centers during the Kassite period were Larsa, Sippar and Susa.
 The Kassites were very active at Ur.
 At the site of Isin, which had been abandoned after the time of Samsu-iluna, major rebuilding work occurred on the religious district including the temple of Gula.
-The work at Isin was initated by Kurigalzu I and continued by Kadashman-Enlil I, and after a lapse, by Adad-shuma-usur and Meli-Shipak II.
+The work at Isin was initiated by Kurigalzu I and continued by Kadashman-Enlil I, and after a lapse, by Adad-shuma-usur and Meli-Shipak II.
 After the Kassite dynasty was overthrown in 1155 BC, the system of provincial administration continued and the country remained united under the succeeding rule, the Second Dynasty of Isin.

+Origins

+The origin of the Kassites is uncertain, though a number of theories have been advanced.
+Several suspected Kassite names are recorded in economic documents from the Ur III period (c.
+2112–2004 BC) in southern Babylon, but their origin is ambiguous.
+It has been suggested they originated from the Zagros Mountains region.
+Kassites were first reported in Babylonia in the 18th century BC, especially around the area of Sippar.
+The 9th year name of king Samsu-iluna (c.
+1749–1712 BC) of Babylon, the son of Hammurabi mentions them ie. ("Year in which Samsu-iluna the king (defeated) the totality of the strength of the army / the troops of the Kassites").